websightdesigns/wp-customize/readme.txt

 == Frequently Asked Questions ==

-= Has this plugin been tested on WordPress version 4.0? =
+= Has this plugin been tested on WordPress version 4.9? =

 Yes, and there were no known issues that we found with it.
-It's a pretty simple plugin but if you should come across a problem just let us know.
+If you should come across a problem just let us know!

-= Has this plugin been tested on WordPress version 4.1? =

-Yes, and there were no known issues that we found with it.

-= Has this plugin been tested on WordPress version 4.2? =

-Yes, and there were no known issues that we found with it.

-= Has this plugin been tested on WordPress version 4.3? =

-Yes, and there were no known issues that we found with it.

 == Screenshots ==